czlowiekrakieta/quora-duplicates/README.md

 Random forest overfits vastly - I set parameters as it goes: max_depth to 15 and n_estimators to 50.
 On the other hand, logistic regression is hardly suprised by new data - this classifier is far less powerful, so this is somehow expected.
 Moreover, it's worth noting that RF fails in comparison with LR while using information from questions only.

 There are quite a few things to do before the end - choosing best model, by randomly testing combination of parameters and investigating, which features are most relevant.
-I will do only the latter, because I have learned one new trick since I wrote first post.
+I will do only the latter, because I have learned one new trick since I wrote sentiment analysis in `oxford-nlp` repo.
 It relies on randomly permuting features and calculating how much did it messed up with score function.
 According to this method, most relevant features, are:

 # features sorted by relevance
          name         |loss from permuting|mean score with permuted